 Finally, if you notice a lingering odour that persists after you have had your drains unblocked, it may be a sign of a collapsed drain.
 This can happen after years of poor drain maintenance or damages and cracks in your pipes.
 Along with a bad smell, you may also notice damp or mould throughout the property and a sunken or wet area in your garden.
 You must contact a drainage expert if you think your drain has collapsed.

-Most people liken a drain’s odour to the smell of rotten eggs.
-It isn’t pleasant, but there is a scientific reason for this.
+Most people describe bad smells from drains as being like the smell of rotten eggs.
+They aren’t pleasant, but there is a scientific reason for this.
 This smell often comes from a gas known as hydrogen sulfide, which is formed when bacteria grows in sewage, drains or the ground.

 If you don’t use the drain or sink often, the hydrogen sulfide could come directly from the sewer itself.
 When water in the p-trap dries up, the gas can rise from the drain.